 Mother Jones’s McClelland checked in yesterday with CPJ and reports that they will include a section on sexual assault in the next edition of their safety handbook, due out later this year.
 Writes McClelland:

 It’s about damn time.
 Hopefully that inclusion and today’s headlines will lead to a broader push by the Fourth Estate to protect correspondents against assault.
 Because that its obvious responsibility.
-And because it will protect, too, the crucial stories—including those about sexual violence—that reporters are dispatched to cover.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And because it will protect, too, the crucial stories—including those about sexual violence—that reporters are dispatched to cover.Liz Cox Barrett is a writer at CJR.
 Tags: Egypt, Judith Matloff, Lara Logan, Mac McClelland, sexual assault, The Kicker